brianch/iced-twentyone-tutorial/src/custom_theme.md

 - Some stylesheet (like the `picklist` one) are more complicated and demand other elements, you can take a look at the default iced theme to check how it does things.
 <br><br>

-To use this Theme we need a couple changes to our `Application`, we obviously replace the `Theme` type with our own.
+To use this Theme we need a couple changes to our `Application`, but first delete the custom button style we created before (and the `.style()` call), we will do everything on our custom theme from now on.
+The first change is that we obviously replace the `Theme` type with our own.

 ```rust
 mod theme;